Chapter 22: Betrayals

 David worried as he, Baldwin, and Cain followed the path to the Freish River.

 I hope Drake is at home.
-He could be at the capitol.
+He could be in the capital.
 What will I do then?

-Cain, the dark-haired, short one, continually lagged behind, slowing them, stoking David’s frustration and anger.
-At the river, he balked, followed by a hissed argument between the half-brothers.
-Then, Cain mumbled some apologies, saying he’d wait for Baldwin at the inn.
+Cain, the dark-haired, short one, continually lagged, slowing them, stoking David’s frustration.
+At the river, he balked, followed by a hissed argument between the brothers.
+Then Cain mumbled some apologies, saying he’d wait for Baldwin at the inn.

 They pressed on southward.